nidrobe/SurfBuddy/README.md

 Django receives the user request and processes it, parsing the request data to extract relevant information to initiate the recommendation process.

-### Logical Layer Module (LLM):
+### Django to Large Language Model (LLM):

-The LLM, which encapsulates the recommendation logic and algorithms, receives the parsed request data from Django to generate personalized recommendations based on user preferences and historical interactions.
+Instead of relying on predefined rules, Django sends the parsed data to the LLM.
+The LLM uses its internal logic to generate surfboard recommendations based on the received data.

-### Recommendation Generation - LLM to Django:
+### LLM to Django:

-Once the LLM processes the request and generates recommendations using AI algorithms, it sends the recommended items back to Django, encapsulated in a response structure.
+Once the LLM processes the request and generates recommendations, it sends the recommended items back to Django.

 ### Data Retrieval - Django to Database:

-Django, upon receiving the recommendation results from the LLM, fetches additional data from the database, such as product details or content information related to the recommendations.
+Receiving the recommendation results from the LLM, Django then may retrieve additional information from the database to enrich the recommendations (e.g., product details, images, etc.).

 ### Response Construction - Django to Frontend:

-Django assembles the recommendation results along with the retrieved data from the database into a structured response, which is then sent back to the frontend (Vue.js) to display the personalized recommendations to the user.
+Django assembles the recommendation results along with the retrieved data from the database into a structured response, which is then sent back to the frontend to display the personalized recommendations to the user.

 # Project Setup